top of page

 New Growth

-When you meet a new friend at a playground, for example, you quickly learn your new friend's name, how old they are, and what they like to do, such as sliding, climbing or swinging.
-If you like those same things, you may feel like you became friends right away.
-That type of friendship is like the fast-growing plant.
-It just springs up quickly.
+When you meet a new friend at school or on the playground, you quickly learn their name, how old they are, and what they like to do.
+Maybe they love riding down the curly slide.
+Or, maybe they love to play tag most of all.
+If you love the curly slide or playing tag, you may feel like friends right away.
+That type of friendship is similar to a fast-growing plant.
+It springs up quickly!

 Bunny is my favorite